 He Created Pocket Dimensions As A Kid

-In issue #574, we see an older Franklin appear from the future to awaken his younger self’s abilities, training him to create pocket dimensions and master his powers at a younger age.
+In issue #574, we see an older Franklin appear from the future to awaken his younger self’s abilities, training him to create pocket dimensions or a pocket universe and master his powers at a younger age.
 All this was apparently aimed at ensuring that the younger Franklin would be able to avoid the death of Reed in the future.
 In actuality, it was so that the older Franklin could absorb his power and defeat a group of mad celestials.